sumpfgottheit/puppet-pythonel/README.md

 - **Enterprise Linux 6**: RHEL6, CentOS6 and clones (not tested)
 - **Enterprise Linux 7**: RHEL7, CentOS7 and clones (not tested)

-As of 2011-01-12, the scl support on EL7 has not yet been tested.

 # Why another Puppet-Python module?

 * Support of **multiple Python interpreters**, including interpreters from **Software Collections** and the  **IUS** - repository.